-• An internship is a period of work experience, offered by an organisation, lasting for a fixed period of time anywhere between a week and 12 months.
-They are typically undertaken by students and graduates looking to gain relevant skills.
+• An internship is a period of work experience lasting for a fixed period of time anywhere between a week and 12 months.

-• Employers use periods of work experience to assess a student or graduate's capability and often recruit employees from their interns, rather than advertise their vacancies externally, so apply for an internship that you've a real interest in.
+• Employers use periods of work experience to assess a student or graduate's capability and often recruit from their interns, rather than advertise their vacancies externally, so apply for an internship that you've a real interest in.

-The difference between internships and work placements
+What's the difference between internships and work placements?

 People often confuse internships and work placements, but the two types of experience are different.
 While internships are usually undertaken over the summer months or after graduation to gain experience in a particular field, work placements, also known as a year-in-industry or placement year, are taken as part of a degree.
 Students on a placement year are completing a module and receive academic credit for the year.

-To find internships in the UK:
+How do I find internships in the UK?

 • BUNAC - offers TEFL China, Vietnam and Thailand programmes, as well as professional internships in Australia, Canada, New Zealand and the USA.